The discovery of DNA, RNA and a molecular basis for inheritance involves the history of genetics .

 gene - set of base pair sequences of DNA that serve to instruct, possessing a particular locus on a long chromosome within the nucleus of eukaryotic cells:

-existing between the cellular-nucleo and molecular levels of material existence.
+existing between the different cellular – nucleo and molecular levels or scales of material existence.

 cellular: